 This strain is one of the most well documented probiotics for women’s intimate health, and fully deserves its place in this database of the world's best probiotic strains.
 It is a lactic acid forming bacteria which is rod shaped, gram positive, does not form spores and can move itself with flagella.
 It is best known for its ability to improve the balance of the vaginal microflora and has been extensively researched for this purpose, usually alongside the strain Lactobacillus reuteri RC-14®.
+The GR-1® strain is a member of the Lactobacillus rhamnosusspecies.
+As of April 2020 L. rhamnosus has been officially reclassified to Lacticaseibacillus rhamnosus so the full strain name may also be referred to as Lacticaseibacillus rhamnosus GR-1® (Zheng J et al., 2020).

 The research conducted so far suggests that Lactobacillus rhamnosus GR-1® helps to protect against, and help manage infections of pathogenic bacteria or yeast in the female urogenital area, such as Bacterial Vaginosis, thrush and urinary tract infections (UTIs) which are also known as cystitis.
 It’s believed that the probiotic helps to alleviate and prevent the infections by adhering to the uretha, and has been shown in vaginal mucosa swabs to be present after oral administration.
 Though it may also adhere to the intestinal walls.
 As it competes for position, it displaces and prevents adhesion of pathogens to vaginal mucosa; however, it is primarily active in the vagina and urogenital area (Reid et al., 1995, Ewid et al., 2002).